 Or through dietary supplements.

-Algae oil is suitable for anyone who doesn't eat fish or shellfish, is pregnant, vegetarian or vegan, or simply cares about the environment.
+Algae oil suits everyone who doesn't eat fish or shellfish, is pregnant, is vegetarian or vegan, or simply cares about the environment.
 Algae oil is an excellent alternative for meeting the daily need for omega-3.
 In fact, it stands out as one of the few plant-based sources of omega-3 that contains both EPA and DHA.
-Purchase pure, vegetarian, and high-quality EPA & DHA here